blivic/woocommerce-shareable-checkout-urls/README.md

 ### QR Code Generator

 - A QR code of the checkout URL renders automatically.
+- Change QR code size and Light & Dark color of the code
 - In **Output mode**, choose:
   - **Data-URI Image**: inline `<img src="data:image/png…">`
   - **Embed Snippet**: exact HTML in a textarea